civboot/civlua/README.md

 ... etc
 ```

-These libraries and tools are developed together but kept in separate modules so
+These libraries and tools are developed together but kept in separate modules
-that others can pick and choose the pieces they want to use for their own
+(individually uploaded to [LuaRocks]) so that others can pick and choose the
+pieces they want to use for their own projects.
+Together they (will) form a
-projects.
-Together they (will) form a complete development environment with some
+complete development environment with some awesome shell/lua commandline
-awesome shell/lua commandline scripting tools, and even form the basis of both assemblers and a Lua compiler written in Lua.
-See [Installation](#Installation)
+scripting tools, and even form the basis of both assemblers and a Lua compiler
-for how to install (just copy this directory).
+written in Lua.
+See [Installation](#Installation) for ways to install the
+command utilities.

 This directory is split into `cmd` for user-executable commands and `lib` for
 libraries.

-* [civ.lua](./civ.lua): a self-loading lua module which acts as
+* [civ.lua](./civ.lua): a self-loading lua module which acts as a hub for
-    a hub for civboot scripts.
+  civboot scripts.
-* [shim](./lib/shim/README.md): write scripts for Lua, execute from shell (57 LoC)
+* [shim](./lib/shim/README.md): write scripts for Lua, execute from shell (57
+  LoC)
 * [metaty](./lib/metaty/README.md): runtime type specification and checking (457 LoC)
   * `help()` function for viewing documentation on any module or type
   * Auto type formatting